Fujifilm X100T vs Leica X Typ 113

 It is notable that the X100T has a microphone port, which is missing on the X Typ 113.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The X Typ 113 is a recent model that features in the current product line-up of Leica.
-In contrast, the X100T has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X100T was succeeded by the Fujifilm X100F.
+Both the X100T and the X Typ 113 have been discontinued, but can regularly be found used on eBay.
+The X100T was replaced by the Fujifilm X100F, while the X Typ 113 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X100T and the Leica X Typ 113?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.